Skip to main content

 Registration Information

-As a student in the Global Health Track of the JDP in Public Health, you are required to complete residency requirements at both institutions.
-These include a full year of coursework at each University (SDSU – 24 units & UCSD – 36 units) prior to advancement to candidacy and at least a full year of research at either University after advancement to candidacy.
+As a student in the global health track of the JDP, you are required to complete residency requirements at both institutions.
+These include a full year of coursework at each university (24 units at SDSU and 36 units at UC San Diego) prior to advancement to candidacy and at least a full year of research at either university after advancement to candidacy.
 To maintain access to student health services and options to purchase health insurance at SDSU, students must register at SDSU for at least six units every semester.
 These units could be classes (usually only during the first year) or PH-897 (the ‘placeholder’ for research activities) in subsequent years.

 Establishing Residency for Non-California Residents